Note: this help page is phrased with respect to the List view (i.e. 1 activity/row), except where noted.

 There are two situations where a signup is associated with multiple people:

 When applicable, list-layout and grid-layout signup pages have a column, and each row has a zoom checkbox.
 Clicking on a zoom checkbox causes all signup info for that row to be displayed.
 An unzoomed schedule item's background is normally white.
-But if the item contains new signups, its background color is set to light green.
+But if the item contains signups less than 24 hours old, its background color is set to light green-blue.

 Similarly when signups are shown, the rules are as follows: